zapPilot/docs/docs/how-it-works/cross-chain-operations.md

 #### **Across Protocol - Our Exclusive Bridge Partner**

-We exclusively use Across Protocol for all cross-chain operations, providing optimal security, speed, and cost-efficiency:
+We use Across Protocol for all cross-chain operations, providing optimal security, speed, and
+cost-efficiency:

 | Bridge Feature       | Across Protocol Benefits                                |
 | -------------------- | ------------------------------------------------------- |